googlemaps/js-api-loader/README.md

 - `authReferrerPolicy: string`: Set the referrer policy for the API requests.
 - `mapIds: string[]`: An array of map IDs to preload.
 - `channel: string`: Can be used to track your usage.
-- `solutionChannel`: Used by the Google Maps Platform to track adoption and usage of examples and solutions.
+- `solutionChannel: string`: Used by the Google Maps Platform to track adoption and usage of examples and solutions.

 ### `importLibrary(library: string): Promise`